As a business owner, you do not want to find yourself breaking laws, rules or regulations.

 - General Data Protection Regulation (GDPR) Compliance

-As well as the above pages, you may want to look into adding any of the pages listed below if applicable:
+As well as the pages above, you may want to consider implementing one or more of the pages listed below:

 - Anti-Spam Policy